TheUnrealest/TheUnrealest/README.md

 - 🧠 i’m interested in getting old games to their past glory (even if i need to violate copyrights, or even if git lfs limits my storage space)
 - 🌱 i’m currently learning ue4 (i'm not a true programmer haha lol) (i hate ue4 c++)
 - 💞️ i’m looking to collaborate on projects similar to mine. yeah don't mind about spinning hearts emoji, i don't even know what girls are (just like networking)
-- 📫 how to reach me: idk, what if github had DMs?
+- 📫 how to reach me: theunrealest on discord.

 <p align="center">
   <a href="https://skillicons.dev">